 Operation Market Garden, launched in September 1944, was an unsuccessful Allied offensive mainly, fought in the Netherlands.
 It was the largest airborne operation in history up to that time.
 The operation was a daring one and it was the brainchild of the British General Bernard Montgomery.
+This operation was even the subject of the 1977 star studded movie A Bridge Too Far directed by Richard Attenborough.
 His intended the airborne offensive to allow the allies to break into the German heartland and to end the war, quickly.
 However, this was not the case, the allied offensive was to prove to be a costly failure and may have even delayed their victory in Europe.
-This article will discuss the reasons for the failure of the operation and they will be Montgomery's over-optimistic planning, poor strategy, poor leadership, German resistance and the terrain.
+Why did this operation fail?
+Was it Montgomery's over-optimistic planning, poor strategy, poor leadership, German resistance or the terrain.

 However, in truth, the Allied successes had brought its own problems.
 The Allies supply lines were overstretched and this was slowing down the Americans and British in particular, the shortage of oil meant that Patton’s armored divisions had to halt their advance.
 This was to prove crucial and it allowed the Germans to regroup in the west, when it appeared that they would disintegrate, leading to the end of the war.